EXTRA INFORMATION: 10 Questions to ask About Your Mushroom Supplement

 Don’t be fooled by high polysaccharide numbers.
 Polysaccharides can simply be starch, which is an alpha glucan and a major component of grain.
 Grain is commonly found in mycelium products.

 Be sure it is Certified Organic.
 It should have the logo of USDA Organic or NOP or other certification organization.
 Natural does not mean organic.
+We purchase our mushroom extracts from Nammex.
 Nammex has been working with organic mushroom producers in China for 20 years.
-They organized the first organic certification courses for mushrooms in China in 1997.
+The organized the first organic certification courses for mushrooms in China in 1997.
 Our growers are time tested.

 Mushrooms utilized as nutritional supplements are rarely cultivated in North America.
 It’s just too expensive.
 Most mushrooms today come from Asia, primarily China.
 In fact, China produces 85% of the world’s mushrooms.
 Even Japan, a traditional mushroom producer, is the number one importer of Chinese mushrooms.